LaunchCodeEducation/skills-back-end-java/java4python/data-types/README.md

 ### References

-Class types -- along with arrays and a couple of other types -- are different from primitive types in an essential way.
-These types are called **reference types**.
+Reference types are different from primitive types in an essential way.
 A variable of a reference type (such as `myCat` above) does not actually store the object in question.
 Instead, it stores a **reference** to the object.
 A reference is literally a memory address.
 We visualize references as an arrow pointing to the object in memory.

 Consider this code: